truefoundry/elasti/docs/src/architecture.md

 ### Scale down to 0 when there are no requests

 If the query from prometheus returns a value less than the threshold, KubeElasti will scale down the service to 0.
-Before it scales to 0, it redirects the requests to be forwarded to the KubeElasti resolver and then modified the Rollout/deployment to have 0 replicas.
-It also then pauses Keda (if Keda is being used) to prevent it from scaling the service up since Keda is configured with minReplicas as 1.
+Before it scales to 0, it redirects all requests to the KubeElasti resolver, then sets the rollout/deployment replicas to 0.
+It also pauses KEDA (if in use) to prevent it from scaling the service up, because KEDA is configured with `minReplicas: 1`.

 ``` mermaid
 ---